Conscription in Rhodesia: Administration of the conscription system

-The Rhodesian government did not have a formal mechanism to track down men who did not report for military service.
+The Rhodesian government lacked a formal mechanism to track down men who did not report for military service.
 While desertion could be punished by death, this was not enforced.
-Most officers were not concerned about men in their units evading call ups or deserting.
-As late as 1977 the Army did not keep records of the men who deserted.
+Most officers were unconcerned about men in their unit evading call ups or deserting.
+As late as 1977 the Army did not keep records of deserters.

-There was tension between the Security Forces and government over the administration of the conscription scheme in the last years of the war.
-The Security Forces believed that too many exemptions were granted and enforcement of call up notices was lax.
-In late 1978 Combined Operations proposed that the civilian boards which assessed requests for exemptions be disbanded, with the Security Forces taking on this function.
-Combined Operations also proposed making it illegal to ignore call up notices, with this being enforced by military police and the BSAP, and a range of reforms be introduced to require more men to serve.
-The Minister for Manpower strongly rejected these proposals on the grounds that the Security Forces were not making good use of their manpower and were more generous in granting exemptions than the civilian boards.
-He agreed to require that exemptions boards include a retired military officer though.
+There was tension between the Security Forces and government over the administration of the conscription scheme in the war's last years.
+The Security Forces believed too many exemptions were granted and enforcement of call up notices was lax.
+In late 1978, Combined Operations proposed that the civilian boards which assessed requests for exemptions be disbanded and the Security Forces take on this function.
+Combined Operations also wanted to make ignoring call up notices illegal, with this being enforced by military police and the BSAP, and advocated for reforms which would have required more men to serve.
+The Minister for Manpower strongly rejected these proposals on the grounds that the Security Forces were not using their manpower effectively and were more generous in granting exemptions than the civilian boards.
+However, he agreed that exemptions boards should include a retired military officer.

+Pay rates for conscripts remained constant in real terms between 1955 and 1973.
+By the end of this period, national servicemen and Territorials were typically being paid much less than regulars.
+A rationalisation exercise during 1973 led to all white conscripts being moved onto the same pay scale.
+Married men and men with children received additional allowances.
+There were separate pay scales for white, Coloured and Indian and black personnel.
+Coloured and Indians received less than whites and blacks were on the lowest salaries.
+As of 1973, the most senior black soldier in the Army, a regimental sergeant major, was paid less than what white privates received.
+The differences in pay rates were reduced in the late 1970s, but whites continued to be paid much more than blacks; in 1977 white national servicemen who had completed initial training received twice the pay of black privates.
+Pay rates for all conscripts were equalised in June 1979.

 Women were not subject to conscription, despite proposals to institute this.
-The Rhodesian government argued that it could not afford the costs of establishing a female military unit.
+The Rhodesian government argued it could not afford the costs of establishing a female military unit.
+White women could serve in the Security Forces on a voluntary basis (in the BSAP and the Rhodesian Women's Service from 1975) and the roles available to them expanded from the mid-1970s.